Last updated on April 3, 2023, removing one insurance provider who no longer covers bicycle travel.

 The 430g Winter version increases the R‑value to 5.2, which Exped claim makes it ‘the lightest 4‑season sleeping mat on the planet’.

 Size options include wide and long-wide versions.
-If you’re camping as a couple, there’s a Duo version of both the regular and winter models, which is twice the width and a little heaver than two individual mats.
+If you’re camping as a couple, there’s a Duo version of both the regular and winter models, which is double the width and a little heaver than two individual mats.

 Ever the pioneers, Therm-a-Rest launched the NeoAir XLite as the lightest and most packable sleeping pad ever in its class.
 I used one on my 2012 ride down the U.S. Pacific Coast and wrote a detailed review (read it here).